greeny-blue/cyber-portfolio/README.md

 - responsible, defensive security practice
 - clear documentation and stated boundaries

-This work is implemented primarily in **Python**, with supporting tooling in **R** and **Bash**.
-Projects are often developed first as Jupyter notebooks for exploratory analysis and documentation, then refactored into reusable scripts and tools.
-The repository also incorporates practical engineering practices such as **Makefiles** for reproducible workflows, **cross-platform compatibility**, custom visualisation using pygame and **benchmarking** frameworks for evaluating machine learning models.
-In addition to defensive tooling, the portfolio includes exploratory work and the early stages of a larger research-focused investigation into security data and detection techniques.
+This work is implemented primarily in **Python**, but also **R** and **Bash**.
+Projects are typically developed as standalone scripts and tools, then presented and documented through Jupyter notebooks that can be downloaded and run locally.
+The repository combines security analysis tooling with exploratory work on security data and detection techniques.

+Some features of the projects include:

+- **Reproducible workflows using Makefiles**
+- **Cross-platform scripting** designed to run cleanly across environments
+- **Benchmarking frameworks** for evaluating machine learning models
+- **Custom visualisation**, including graphical interfaces built with `pygame`
+- **Interactive elements** using `ipywidgets`

 ---